Jennifer Lawrence: 2006–2011: Early roles and breakthrough

 Lawrence's breakthrough role came in Debra Granik's independent drama Winter's Bone (2010), based on the novel of the same name by Daniel Woodrell.
 The film featured her as 17-year-old Ree Dolly, a poverty-stricken teenage girl in the Ozark Mountains who cares for her mentally ill mother and younger siblings while searching for her missing father.
-She traveled to the Ozarks a week before filming began to live with the family on whom the story was based, and in preparation for the role, she learned to fight, skin squirrels, and chop wood.
+She traveled to the Ozarks a week before filming began to live with the family on whom the story was based; in preparation for the role, she learned to fight, skin squirrels, and chop wood.
 David Denby of The New Yorker asserted that the film "would be unimaginable with anyone less charismatic", and Peter Travers of Rolling Stone wrote that "her performance is more than acting; it's a gathering storm.
 Lawrence's eyes are a roadmap to what's tearing Ree apart."
 The production won the Grand Jury Prize at the Sundance Film Festival.
 The actress was awarded the National Board of Review Award for Breakthrough Performance, and received her first nominations for the Golden Globe Award, SAG Award and Academy Award for Best Actress, becoming the second-youngest Best Actress Oscar nominee at the time.

-Worldwide recognition (2011–2013)

 In 2011, Lawrence took on a supporting role in Like Crazy, a romantic drama about long-distance relationships, starring Anton Yelchin and Felicity Jones.
 Kenneth Turan of the Los Angeles Times considered the film to be an "intensely wrought and immensely satisfying love story" and credited all three performers for "making their [characters'] yearning palpable".
 She then appeared again with Yelchin in Jodie Foster's The Beaver, alongside Foster and Mel Gibson.
 Filmed in 2009, the production was delayed due to controversy concerning Gibson and earned less than half of its $21 million budget.

 After her dramatic role in Winter's Bone, Lawrence looked for something less serious, and found it with her first high-profile release—Matthew Vaughn's superhero film X-Men: First Class (2011)—a prequel to the X-Men film series.
 She portrayed the shapeshifting mutant Mystique, a role played by Rebecca Romijn in the earlier films.
 Vaughn cast Lawrence, as he thought that she would be able to portray the weakness and strength involved in the character's transformation.
 For the part, Lawrence lost weight and practiced yoga.
 For Mystique's blue form, she had to undergo eight hours of makeup, where latex pieces and body paint were applied to her otherwise nude body, as Romijn had done on the other films.
 This process required Lawrence to report to set at 2 a.m.
-She was intimidated in the role as she admired Romijn.
+She was intimidated by the role as she admired Romijn.
 Writing for USA Today, Claudia Puig considered the film to be a "classy re-boot" of the film series, and believed that her "high-spirited performance" empowered the film.
 With worldwide earnings of $350 million, X-Men: First Class became Lawrence's highest-grossing film at that point.